NirmalScaria/le-git-graph/README.md

 - Migrate OAuth backend from Heroku to Firebase Functions - Pending
 - Connection to GitHub GraphQL ✓
 - Fetch the commits data from API ✓
-- Fetch further commits on demand - Under Progress
+- Fetch further commits on demand ✓
 - Filter the commits based on branch - Pending
-- Upload to chrome webstore - Pending
+- Upload to chrome webstore - ✓

 ## Contact